Rachida Brakni: Biography

 In 2001, she joined the Comédie Française, as a member of which she won a Molière Award for her performance in Ruy Blas.
 In 2002, she was awarded the César Award for Most Promising Actress for her performance in Chaos.

-In 2010, she directed her husband, Éric Cantona, in Face au paradis (In Front of Paradise), a contemporary play, written by a young French playwright, Nathalie Saugeon.
+In 2010, she directed her husband, Éric Cantona, in Face au paradis (In Front of Paradise), a contemporary play.
 The production opened at Théâtre Marigny on the Champs-Élysées on 26 January 2010.

-In 2012, she joined her husband Cantona as the face of the fashion brand The Kooples in an advertising campaign.
+In 2012, she became the face of the fashion brand The Kooples in an advertising campaign.